espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/hfp_hf/README.md

 # Hands-Free Client

 This example is to show how to use the APIs of Hands-Free Client Component and the effects of them by providing a set of commands.
-You can use this example to communicate with an device that implements Hands-Free Audio Gateway (HF-AG) (e.g. a smartphone).
+You can use this example to communicate with a device that implements Hands-Free Audio Gateway (HF-AG) (e.g. a smartphone).

 This demo sends back the audio data back to the HFP AG device, so you can hear your own voice when you link this demo with your HFP-AG device.